seece/nypl/readme.md

 ## Word definitions

-    : = begin a new word definition
-    ; = end a word definition
+    CODE :X = defines a custom word X that will execute CODE when encountered during execution

 User defined words must be a single capital letter.
 All builtin words are one character long, too.